Chikazoe/Parcellation/README.md

 ```

 - Glassar
-    ROI.mat (This file is just used for the template of ROI file)
+    ROI.mat (This file is just used for the template of the ROI file)
 - Preproc
     target_run1_all.dscalar.nii
 - SurfFiles